sourcefrog/conserve/doc/style.md

 Versions that take a `Path` rather than a `Transport` should be called `open_path` and `create_path`.

+### Arguments

+If the function takes a `Monitor` argument it should be the last.

+If it takes some kind of `Options` that should be last before the monitor.

+In general arguments that are conceptually inputs should be towards the left, and those that are conceptually outputs should be towards the right.

 ### Variables

 Local variables (not in a closure) that hold a "major" object should have a